[ Updated Feb 28, 2023 ]

 Limitations of high-ticket affiliate marketing

 If there’s an agreement on $500–$1,000+ commission being the threshold for high-ticket offers, then many SaaS affiliate programs could also qualify for the high-ticket category.
-The highest commissions paid for bigger value deals in SaaS can certainly amount to over $1,000 at times.
+The highest commissions paid for bigger value deals in SaaS can certainly amount to over $1,000 at times, and sometimes even several thousands of dollars.

-But this doesn’t mean that we would promote ourselves as a high-ticket affiliate program.
-It’s cumulative affiliate earnings that determine your success in this industry, not the maximum amount of an individual commission.
+Your expertise, network, and the cumulative affiliate earnings that stem from those are what determines your success in this industry, not the maximum amount of an individual commission.
 The frequency of your commissions matters a lot.
 And that’s why affiliates usually end up earning more from recurring commissions in the long term.

 When you’re dealing with high-ticket items, the pool of potential referrals is much smaller.
 The luxury product category is a good example.
 How many people can afford to lease a private jet or yacht?
 Even if you happen to know everything about private jets and yachts and the companies leasing them, you’re unlikely to establish any stable source of affiliate income in that niche.